LucxMangaJet/Sherlock/README.txt

 The "main" scene of the game can be find under /Assets/Scenes/2_levelLayout2 The Scripts are located at /Assets/Scripts/

-The Core Scripts of the game are added as Components to the "GameHandle" Class which is parented to the "GameNecessities" GameObject
+The Core Scripts of the game are added as Components to the "GameHandle" GameObject which is parented to the "GameNecessities" GameObject .

-While the "GameState" script is a good starting point it does not play the role of a general game-managing script, since all the features are implemented in the respective scripts
+While the "GameState" script is a good starting point it does not play the role of a general game-managing script, since all the features are implemented in the respective scripts.